raspberrypilearning/make-a-selfie-filter/en/step_1.md

 You will make an accessory sprite (like a hat, glasses, or earrings) that:

 - Sticks to your face
-- Tilts when you tilt your head
+- Tilts and resizes when you move your head
-- Can be remixed by changing one dropdown so the sprite sticks to your nose, mouth, ears, eyes, and more
+- Can be duplicated to follow your nose, mouth, ears, eyes, and more.

 You will need a **webcam** to complete this project.